a-hr/lexogen_pipeline/README.md

 git clone https://github.com/a-hr/lexogen_pipeline.git
 ```

+### Installing the pipeline (for EPI2ME use)

+1. Open EPI2ME and go to the "View Workflows" tab.
+2. On the top right corner, click on "Import workflow".
+3. Paste the repository's URL (https://github.com/a-hr/lexogen_pipeline) on the pop-up window and click on "Download".
+4. The workflow will be added to your saved workflows.

 ### Dependencies

-The pipeline requires Docker or Singularity (mainly for HOC clusters) to run.
 If you are using EPI2ME, the program will guide you through the dependencies installation.
+> WARNING: as of July 2023, there is a bug in Docker Desktop that might cause pipelines to fail.
+For this reason, as stated by the development team, it is recommended to [install docker manually](https://docs.docker.com/engine/install/ubuntu/) through the command line (just a couple of commands are needed to have it up and running).

 If you are using Nextflow/nf-core, you will need to install them manually.
+The pipeline requires [Docker](https://docs.docker.com/engine/install/ubuntu/) or [Singularity](https://github.com/sylabs/singularity/releases) (mainly for HPC clusters) to run.

 In order to install Nextflow, you can use the following command: